- 1. Write an airtight opening a bar business plan

 9. Hire and train your bar staff

+The trick to figuring out how to run a bar business is to hire great staff.
 A highly trained, professional yet friendly staff will truly distinguish your bar from the competition.

 Working in a bar can be more challenging than in a restaurant, so ensure you train your employees to practice responsible alcohol service: